 How Can You Be Exposed to Asbestos?

-Most cases of asbestos exposure happen at work.
-The material was popular across industries and was used in thousands of products.
-Exposure can occur when microscopic asbestos fibers from products such as automotive parts, building materials and industrial materials become airborne.
+Most asbestos exposure happens at work.
+The material was widely used in many products and industries.
+People can be exposed when tiny fibers from products like car parts, building materials and industrial items get into the air.

 19,000